-This utility permits an administrator to clone an existing MySQL
+This utility enables you to clone an existing MySQL server

-server instance to start a new server instance on the same host.
+instance to create a new server instance on the same host.
+The

 If the user does not have read and write access to the folder